Instruction for Authors

 You can use this list to carry out a final check of your submission before you send it to the journal for review.
 Please check the relevant section in this Guide for Authors for more details.

 One author has been designated as the corresponding author with contact details:

 All necessary files have been uploaded:

 For further information, visit our sample word and pdf.
-Version that uploaded in this section.
+The version that uploaded in this section.

 Ethics in publishing

-It is understood that with submission of this article the authors have complied with the institutional policies governing the humane and ethical treatment of the experimental subjects, and that they are willing to share the original data and materials if so requested.
+It is understood that with the submission of this article the authors have complied with the institutional policies governing the humane and ethical treatment of the experimental subjects and that they are willing to share the original data and materials if so requested.

 Changes to Authorship

-Upon acceptance of an article, authors will be asked to complete copyright letter that uploaded in the below of this section.
+Upon acceptance of an article, authors will be asked to complete the copyright letter that uploaded below of this section.
 An e-mail will be sent to the corresponding author confirming receipt of the manuscript together with a 'copyright form' form.